 Add soil amendments, like compost, to prepare and loosen your soil (the added nutrients won’t hurt either).

-There are two methods when deep-planting tomatoes: the hole method and the trench method.
+There are two methods when deep-planting tomatoes: the hole method and the trench method to plant sideways.

 The Deep Hole Method